activeadmin/activeadmin/docs/5-forms.md

 # Customizing the Form

-Active Admin gives complete control over the output of the form by creating a thin DSL on top of the fabulous DSL created by Formtastic (http://github.com/justinfrench/formtastic).
+Active Admin gives complete control over the output of the form by creating a thin DSL on top of the fabulous DSL created by [Formtastic](http://github.com/justinfrench/formtastic).

     ActiveAdmin.register Post do